oopsmonk/documentation/iota-access/1.0/tutorials/get-started.md

     npm run build
     ```

-3. Open the configuration file and add the IP address of your local IRI node to the `iri` field
+3. Open the configuration file and add the IP address of your node to the `node` field

     :::info:
-    If your IRI node is running on the same machine as your policy store, you can leave the IP address set to localhost (127.0.0.1).
+    If your node is running on the same machine as your policy store, you can leave the IP address set to localhost (127.0.0.1).
     :::

     ```bash